 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission (the "SEC") for a continuous offering.
 Under this prospectus, the selling unitholders may, from time to time, sell the shares of our common units described in this prospectus in one or more offerings.
 This prospectus may be supplemented from time to time to add, update or change information in this prospectus.
 Any statement contained in this prospectus will be deemed to be modified or superseded for the purposes of this prospectus to the extent that a statement contained in a prospectus supplement modifies such statement.
-Any statement so modified will be deemed to constitute a part of this prospectus.
+Any statement so modified will be deemed to constitute a part of this prospectus only as so modified, and any statement so modified will be deemed to constitute a part of this prospectus.